tammamabourshaid/monefy_app/README.md

 # Monefy Test Automation Challenge

+Introduction about the App:
-Monefy is a money management app where you can add your expenses in a dedicated category and track your spending's.
-You can review your expenses in detailed charts.
+Monefy is a money management app where you can add your expenses in a dedicated category and track your spending’s.
+You can review your expenses in detailed charts

 Task 1 , expalined in markdown.pdf